 Probably yes, unless you happen to have a CPU released after Q4 2018.

-For a select number of processors released after Q4 2018, Intel inadvertently managed to partially mitigate this issue while addressing a previous issue called TSX Asynchronous Abort (TAA).
-See Section 9 in our our paper.
+For a select number of processors released after Q4 2018, Intel advertently managed to partially mitigate this issue while addressing a previous issue called TSX Asynchronous Abort.
+See Section 8 in our paper.

 A list of affected products can be found here.

-Intel has provided CPU microcode updates, along with recommendations for mitigation strategies for operating system (and hypervisor) software.
+Intel will be providing CPU microcode updates to OEM vendors, that will be distributed to end users via BIOS updates.
+We recommend these to be installed as soon as they are available.
+In addition, Intel has provided recommendations for mitigation strategies for operating system (and hypervisor) software.
 More information can be found at Intel's Software Guidance on L1D Eviction Sampling and Intel's Security Advisory (SA-00329).
 We recommend that you install the software updates provided by your operating system and/or hypervisor vendor.

-AMD is not affected by CacheOut, as AMD does not offer any feature akin to Intel TSX on their current offering of CPUs.
+AMD is not affected by CacheOut, as AMD does not offer any feature akin to Intel TSX or Intel SGX on their current offerings of CPUs.